-Given their simultaneous publication, the TAR NC and the Amended CAM NC were published simultaneously and will entered into force on the same date, 6 April 2017.
-On that date the Amended CAM NC repealeds the Old CAM NC, including the EU-wide tariff rules of Article 26 the rules remain in force until then.
-The new EU-wide tariff rules will be are now in the TAR NC.
+The TAR NC and the Amended CAM NC were published simultaneously and entered into force on the same date, 6 April 2017.
+On that date the Amended CAM NC repealed the Old CAM NC, including the EU-wide tariff rules of Article 26, the new EU-wide tariff rules are now in the TAR NC.